isis-project/isis-project/README.md

 #### Copyright and License Information

 All content, including all source code files and documentation files in this repository are:
-Copyright (c) 2012 Hewlett-Packard Development Company, L.P.
+Copyright &copy; 2012 Hewlett-Packard Development Company, L.P.

 All content, including all source code files and documentation files in this repository are:
 Licensed under the Apache License, Version 2.0 (the "License");